python/devguide/committing.rst

 If you want to work on a feature long-term (perhaps you're implementing a PEP), you will probably want to publish your work in a dedicated repository.
 The following instructions will help you do so on `hg.python.org
-<http://hg.python.org>`_'s infrastructure without requiring a lot of upstream
+<http://hg.python.org>`_'s infrastructure without requiring a lot of upload
 bandwidth.

 Go to the main repository's Web page (http://hg.python.org/cpython/); there